 If you have a business, you need a website.

 Not too long ago, a small business could survive without a site.
 Word of mouth was, and still is, an effective form of promotion.
-But in 2018, people are as likely to turn to their phones as their friends to find business information.
+Now, people are as likely to turn to their phones as their friends to find business information.
 Without a website, a business is invisible in the modern world.

 The problem, however, is that web developers are expensive.
 This is why most business owners consider creating a website on their own.
 That may explain why so many small business websites are not, to put it politely, very good.